awfixer/J2/README.md

 ***To be continued...***

-# These are tge journals of a different Individual, read and enjoy
+# These are the journals of a different Individual, read and enjoy